 1.2.1 An application is to be made in writing to the Rector stating whether the application is for auditing or for credit or towards a diploma or degree and stating the precise courses which the student intends to take at the beginning of his/her studies.
 Lay students write directly to the Rector.
-Superior of the less than 5 marks but has provided evidence that he/she was competent in high school then the Rector may make a decision of provisional acceptance.
-Provisional acceptance becomes full acceptance if the candidate passes all the courses required for year one.
+Superior of the

-Congregation writes for religious applicants.

-- 1.2.2 Applicants should fulfill the requirements for maturity and academic standards given under admissions above.
+- Congregation writes for religious applicants. - 1.2.2 Applicants should fulfill the requirements for maturity and academic standards given under admissions above.
 Proof is also required that the applicant has sufficient English to complete the course whether as an auditor or a full student. - 1.2.3 Applications by non-seminarians are accepted only if there is space available in the class. - 1.2.4 No onus will be placed on the lecturer to specifically teach any auditor.